 Another accessory to the August smart locks is the August Smart Keypad.
-The keypad allows you to create and share unique entry PIN codes.
+The keypad allows you to create and share up to 220 unique entry PIN codes at once.
 With PIN codes, you can unlock the August Smart Lock without a smartphone or traditional key.
 Plus, with this keypad you can lock the door with only one touch — a perfect addition to any August smart lock.

 August Smart Lock vs. Pro — Our Thoughts

 All three August Smart Locks provide security, safety, and peace of mind.
 But even more important are the options that August offers when it comes to finding a perfect lock for your home.

 Get the August Smart Lock if you’re looking for a budget-friendly smart lock with unique smart features (DoorSense™ and Active Monitoring).
 Use your smartphone as a key to your home, share access with your friends and relatives, and let the lock to auto-lock/unlock your door after you come and go.
 Plus, if you ever want to control your lock remotely, just get the August Connect or Doorbell Cam Pro separately.
 The only downfall is that this lock is not HomeKit compatible.
 But other than that, it’s a great lock to have.